Skip to content

 Frequently asked questions about Quality Street Matchmakers Zingy Orange

-Q: What do Quality Street Matchmakers Zingy Orange taste like?
+Q: What are Quality Street Matchmakers Zingy Orange like to eat?

-Q: Are Quality Street Matchmakers Zingy Orange suitable for people with a milk allergy?
+Q: Do Quality Street Matchmakers Zingy Orange contain milk?

-A: No, they are not suitable for people with a milk allergy.
-Quality Street Matchmakers Zingy Orange contain milk, listed as a confirmed allergen, with skimmed milk powder and whey powder product both present in the ingredients.
-Anyone with a milk allergy or dairy sensitivity should avoid them.
+A: Yes, Quality Street Matchmakers Zingy Orange contain milk.
+The allergen information confirms milk as a listed allergen, and the ingredients include both skimmed milk powder and whey powder product derived from milk.
+Anyone with a milk allergy or dairy intolerance should be aware of this before eating them.

-Q: Are Quality Street Matchmakers Zingy Orange a seasonal product, and can you get the UK version in Canada?
+Q: Are Quality Street Matchmakers Zingy Orange a seasonal product in Canada?

 More about Quality Street Matchmakers Zingy Orange